 The records of students who are experiencing academic difficulty are reviewed periodically by the Administrative Board, a faculty committee charged with monitoring the academic standards of the College.
-This responsibility includes reviewing the records of any student who has two or more failures in a semester (including an RW); any student whose semester or cumulative grade point average is below 2.0; any student who as a result of her achievement in Simmons Summer School has a summer or cumulative GPA of less than 2.00; any student who applies for a leave of absence or withdraws from the College after the eighth week of the semester; or any student whose overall record is considered marginal.
+This responsibility includes reviewing the records of any student who has two or more failures in a semester (including a retroactive withdrawal) any student whose semester or cumulative grade point average is below 2.0, any student who as a result of their achievement in Simmons Summer School has a summer or cumulative GPA of less than 2.00, any student who applies for a leave of absence or withdraws from the College after the eighth week of the semester, or any student whose overall record is considered marginal.

 The faculty has given the Administrative Board the authority to take whatever action is deemed appropriate to each individual's situation.
-Such actions may include a letter of warning, probation, continued probation, removal from degree candidacy, or exclusion.
-As a result of this review, special conditions may be imposed by the Administrative Board, in which case both the student and her parent or guardian (if the student is dependent) may be notified.
+Such actions may include a letter of warning, probation, continued probation, removal from degree candidacy, or exclusion from the College.
+As a result of this review, special conditions may be imposed by the Administrative Board, in which case both the student and a parent or guardian (if the student is dependent) may be notified.

-Warnings of academic difficulty are forwarded to the director of the Center for Academic Achievement by individual faculty members throughout the academic year at Simmons, and counseling and assistance are made available.
-Midsemester progress reports for every first-year student are also completed by the faculty and forwarded to the student and her academic advisor.
+Warnings of academic difficulty are forwarded to the director of the Office of Academic Advising and Support by individual faculty members throughout the academic year, and counseling and assistance are made available.